(excluding travel cost)

 Student finance is a complex issue, and needs careful, long-term planning.
 So take advantage of our advisory service and start your preparations by asking us for a personal consultation.

 Frankfurt School awards attractive partial scholarships with the aim of enhancing the diversity of our MBA in International Healthcare Management.
 We provide financial support to candidates who enrich our programme in particular ways, including:

-Please note that that we grant scholarship on an ongoing basis so we recommend you to apply early.
+Please note that that we grant scholarships on an ongoing basis so we recommend you to apply early.